By using Replypad, you agree to our Cookie Policy.

 What are triggers?

 Triggers are a set of user defined rules (triggers) that get executed when an Event occurs.
-An event can be a conversation being created or a conversation being updated.
+An event can be a ticket being created or a ticket being updated.
 Each Trigger has a condition and actions.
 When the condition is met – the actions are executed.

 For example: